Neodork/PGS-encryptor/README.md

 A small personal collection of shell scripts used for encrypting/decrypting and loading SSH keys into a workstation.
 Created with [sources](https://gist.github.com/stupakov/11227904) [all](https://github.com/DamnedFacts/ssh-fob) [over](http://tammersaleh.com/posts/building-an-encrypted-usb-drive-for-your-ssh-keys-in-os-x/) the internet.

 ## Usage
 I have only tested this with a USB / SD card never with high volume devices.
-When refering to 'Your drive', 'A drive', 'The drive' I am refering to a USB / SD card or [a SD card in a reader](https://www.kingston.com/us/flash/readers/fcr-mrg2).
+When referring to 'Your drive', 'A drive', 'The drive' I am referring to a USB / SD card or [a SD card in a reader](https://www.kingston.com/us/flash/readers/fcr-mrg2).

 - Make sure your USB / SD card is using the UDF format (See formatting!)
 - Clone this repository to your USB / SD card.
 - Go to or open a command line in your USB / SD card root directory.
-- Run `sh init` to generate the correct folders/permissions
+- Run `sh init` to generate the correct folders, permissions and a masterkey
-- ???
-(WIP) in this step you're supposed to generate a GPG key for example with: `gpg2 --homedir /Volumes/yourvolume/masterkey --full-gen-key`.
-This should however be done with the init script.
-(WIP)
 - Fill the `ssh` folder with private keys (and optionally `full-ssh` with private, public and root_ca keys)
 - Run `sh encrypt`
 - (WIP - THIS DOESNT WORK YET!)
 Run `sh load` or `shell load 2` to load your keys for N amount of hours.